-Demand for walls and ceilings buildings materials is affected by changes in general and local economic factors including demographic trends, employment levels, interest rates, consumer confidence and overall economic growth.
-These factors in turn impact the level of existing housing sales, new home construction, new non-residential construction and office/commercial space turnover.
-Winroc's sales are moderately seasonal, consistent with new construction and renovation market activity with approximately 52% of revenues generated in the second and third quarters.
-Winroc has minimal control over the wholesale product cost in its industry but changes in product costs are substantially passed through to customers but the pass through lags, in time, the change in supply cost and therefore may not reflect the full change.
-This results in both positive and negative fluctuations in margins.
+Demand for walls and ceilings building materials is affected by changes in general and local economic factors including demographic trends, employment levels, interest rates, consumer confidence and overall economic growth.
+These factors in turn impact the level of existing housing sales, new home construction, new non-residential construction, and office/commercial space turnover.

+Housing starts reflect the level of new residential construction activity.
+The level of new commercial construction activity has historically lagged new residential activity as commercial infrastructure is put in place to service residential development.
+Renovation activity trends have historically followed existing home resales and turnover of occupants in commercial building space.
+Winroc's sales are moderately seasonal, consistent with new construction and renovation market activity, with approximately 53% of annual revenues generated during the second and third quarters.